roliveiravictor/games-first-fps/README.md

 ### What is this repository for? ###

-* This is a backup code of my first FPS game 3d ever developed
+* This is a backup code of my first FPS game 3D ever developed
-* Version 1.0
+* Version 1.0  [Deprecated for now - 20.12.2015]

 ### How do I get set up? ###